How can I customize the bulk Markdown Export?

 • Sync notification (file that summarizes which files were added/updated on every export).

-At a high level, the way the customization works is that each section of the export has a "template."
-You can customize each template string to format exactly how you like.
-The template uses the Jinja2 templating language
+Each section of the export has a "template."
+You can customize each template string to format exactly how you like using the Jinja2 templating language

-The explanations below should illustrate how customization works and give some useful examples:
+The explanations below illustrate how customization works and give some useful examples.

 Customizing Page Title